 Finding the right motivation should be the key.
 As a parent, you don’t want your child to make a decision they will live to regret.
 You don’t have any other agenda.
 You are not pushing them towards one school or away from another.
 Let the math and the analysis drive the discussion.
 Focus on the facts and the reality of the situation.
 Every college decision has consequences, and some are easy to live with, while others may not be.

 How much can I afford to borrow for college?

 Affordability is an essential element of planning and paying for college.

-Far too many simply find the necessary student loans to meet the tuition bills each semester.
-To them, the big danger is not meeting their financial obligations for that semester.
-The real danger is not being able to meet their financial needs for the next 30 years.
+Many student loan borrowers are only concerned about getting a loan as quickly and easily as possible.
+To these students, the big danger is not meeting their financial obligations for that semester.
+However, the real danger is not being able to meet their financial needs for the next 30 years.